hamdiz0/first-repo/README.md

                                         [`BRANCHES`]

-#its better to work in feature branches than merge changes into the main branchs
+#it's better to work in feature branches than merge changes into the main branchs

 # `create and switch between branches` :
 	* it's better to pull from main (remote) before creating a branch